gudmundhermansen/CDCPRegression/README.md

 # CDCPRegression
-Confidence Distribution for Change Points for Regression and Panel Data
+Confidence Distribution for Change Points for Panel Regression Data